How To Add Stickers to Text Messages on iPhone and Android

 - Select the stickers you want to add and install them with the toggle.

-Some are free while others require payment. iMessage App Store will use the same payment method you set up for iTunes so you shouldn’t have to do anything here aside from agree the transaction.
-Once paid, they install the same as any app.
-Once installed, they are ready to use.
+Some are free while others require payment. iMessage App Store will use the same payment method you set up for iTunes so you shouldn’t have to do anything here aside from agreeing to the transaction.
+Once paid, they install the same as any app and are ready to use.

 - Open a message and start a conversation.